 (1) The Vice President will serve a term of three (3) years.

 (2) One year as Vice President-Elect is optional.
-This year is a non-funded shadowing term.
+This shadow year is a non-funded shadowing term one year period prior to the start of their official three year term.

 c.
 Vacancy

-(1) In the event a vacancy occurs in the office of Vice President, the Region I Policy Committee will select a person to fill the remainder of the term.
+(1) In the event a vacancy occurs in the office of Vice President, the Region I Policy Committee will make a recommendation for a person to fill the remainder of the term.

-(2) The Region I Policy Committee will submit the recommendation to the ACTE Board of Directors for approval.
+(2) The Region I Policy Committee will submit the recommendation to the ACTE Board of Directors for approval in accordance with the ACTE Bylaws and Board Policy and Procedure Manual regarding vacancies.

 2. The Policy Committee will be addressed in the section POLICY COMMITTEE.